Sothebyʼs Sale of Ruskin Manuscripts and Library, 1930

 System of Title Citation for Manuscripts),

-citing Collingwoodʼs roman‐numeral designations for the respective manuscripts, and adopting condensed versions of his descriptions of the contents (items I.1–3, 5; II–V).
+citing Collingwoodʼs roman‐numeral designations for the respective manuscripts, and adopting condensed versions of his descriptions of the contents (items I.1–3, 5; II–V, below).

 Only the physical descriptions of size and bindings are additions to Collingwoodʼs “Note” and

 original to Sothebyʼs.
-It is noteworthy in context of rare‐book and manuscript dealing that Collingwoodʼs edition was treated as the authoritative,
+It is noteworthy in context of rare‐book and manuscript dealing at the time that Collingwoodʼs edition was treated as the authoritative,

 or at least the most accessible, bibliographical source, while the Library Edition was not mentioned in the catalogue,